davedoesdev/heddle/README.md

 By default, Heddle is built for the `x86_64` architecture.
 To build for a different architecture, you must:

 - Create an Aboriginal Linux target for the architecture.
 Each target is a separate file in the `sources/targets` directory of the Aboriginal Linux source code.
-I have successfully built using the existing `armv6l` target (ARM Versatile board with ARM 1136-R2 processor).
+I have successfully built using the existing `armv6l` target (ARM Versatile board).

-- Create a Kernel configuration file for your architecture in the `aboriginal_scripts/config` directory.
+- Create a kernel configuration file for your architecture in the `aboriginal_scripts/config` directory.
 The name of this file should begin with `linux-` and end with the architecture name (the `armv6l` one is called `linux-armv6l`).

 - Run `gen/new_arch.sh` and pass it the name of your architecture as an argument.
 This creates a directory structure under `gen` for your architecture.